www.kevinrdshepherd.info

 Scotland forever, but an end to predatory “workshops” and evasive managerialism.

 When I first journeyed to the far north in 1989, I was already a sceptic of the Findhorn Foundation.
-Their promotionalism repelled me, though I agreed to suspend judgment because my mother became an associate member of this organisation.
+Their promotionalism repelled me.
+However, I agreed to suspend judgment because my mother became an associate member of this organisation.
 She argued that there could be potential for something much better.
 My suspended judgment turned to deep scepticism as the new drama unfolded.

-My mother (Jean Shepherd, alias Kate Thomas) found that Grof Transpersonal Training Inc. was being ardently promoted by the Foundation Director Craig Gibsone, who opted to become a practitioner of the disruptive Grof practice called Holotropic Breathwork (hyperventilation).
-She found that complaints were not tolerated, and that objections to managerial policy were regarded as an aberration to be rejected without further hearing.
+My mother (Jean Shepherd, alias Kate Thomas) discovered that Grof Transpersonal Training Inc. was being ardently promoted by the Foundation Director Craig Gibsone, who opted to become a practitioner of the disruptive Grof practice called Holotropic Breathwork (hyperventilation).
+She found that complaints were not tolerated.
+Objections to managerial policy were regarded as an aberration to be rejected without further hearing.

 Another major influence within the Foundation was Alex Walker, managing director of the trading arm New Findhorn Directions.
 Walker tended to gain the in-house reputation of an adept in “spiritual business,” a phrase also evocative of Francois Duquesne, whose leadership in the early 1980s had “strongly supported expansion beyond the Educational Foundation of the Trust Deed into a spiritually based community, embracing business activity” (Carol Riddell, The Findhorn Community, 1991, pp. 88-9).
 In the 1990s, Duquesne was one of the Foundation Trustees, who were all found to be evasive and non-communicative about valid complaints addressed to them.

-During the early Grof phase, Alex Walker was insisting that “at present the community is in a very healthy state, economically, socially and spiritually” (ibid., p.
-223).
+During the early Grof phase, Alex Walker was insisting that “at present the community is in a very healthy state, economically, socially and spiritually” (ibid:223).
 That very questionable contention did not gain anything from Walker’s denial in the local press that Kate Thomas had ever been a member of the Foundation.
-Coming from a Trustee of the “spiritual business” community, this inaccurate denial of 1992 was not a good sign for aggregate memory performance of the staff, who continually demonstrated a habit of forgettingor ignoring important details.
-The obscured membership was reported in a dissident book which arrayed many facts unwelcome to the Foundation elite (Castro, Hypocrisy and Dissent within the Findhorn Foundation, 1996, p.
+Coming from a Trustee of the “spiritual business” community, this inaccurate denial of 1992 was not a good sign for aggregate memory performance of the staff, who continually demonstrated a habit of forgetting or ignoring important details.
+The obscured membership was reported in a dissident book relaying many facts unwelcome to the Foundation elite (Castro, Hypocrisy and Dissent within the Findhorn Foundation, 1996, p.
 15).
+Thirteen years later, the Foundation management denied that membership in correspondence with a solicitor, confirming the laxity of Foundation officework.
+That membership was the only reason I agreed to suspend judgment at the time (in 1989).
+Today, strong critique is essential in the face of deception.

 Kate Thomas at Findhorn, 1988

-Kate Thomas became the major dissident at the Findhorn Foundation in the days when Stanislav Grof was regarded as a saviour of alternative therapy.
-Grof was confused with spiritual achievement, and ecology was just a mute handmaid of the commercial programme.
-The acute hostilities and distortions achieved by “Education” manager Eric Franciscus were almost unbelievable, and to suspend judgment any further (on my part) would have been an act of sheer folly.
+Kate Thomas (1928-2017) became the major dissident at the Findhorn Foundation, in the days when Stanislav Grof was regarded as a saviour of alternative therapy.
+Grof was confused with spiritual achievement.
+Ecology was just a mute handmaid of the commercial programme.
+The acute hostilities and distortions achieved by “Education” manager Eric Franciscus were almost unbelievable.
+To suspend judgment any further (on my part) would have been an act of sheer folly.

-I composed an analytical paper on the Findhorn Foundation in a book (published in 1995) that was too long for the therapy victims to read.
-They were totally indoctrinated with clichés and entrepreneurial “techniques” of a very commercial type that sold for hundreds of pounds at a time.
-Grof workshops sold for over £400, and numerous other bizarre inventions were not far behind.
-The new age was worse than the old age, and based on the same predatory principles of capitalism, though the vaunted “education” (extolled by Franciscus) was far inferior to anything found in universities.
+I composed an analytical paper on the Findhorn Foundation, appearing in a book (published in 1995) that was too long for the therapy victims to read.
+They were totally indoctrinated with clichés and entrepreneurial “techniques,” of a very commercial type selling for hundreds of pounds at a time.
+Grof workshops sold for over £400.
+Numerous other bizarre inventions were not far behind.
+The new age was worse than the old age, and based on the same predatory principles of capitalism.
+However, the vaunted “education” (extolled by Franciscus) was far inferior to anything found in universities.

-The drama expanded to include medical doctors, Edinburgh University Pathology Department, the Scottish Charities Office, leading journalists, the local watchdog Sir Michael Joughin, and yet others far afield.
-Many events were recorded by Stephen Castro in an annotated work that was vilified by the Foundation staff as unfit to read, because they and their policies were the subject of criticism.
-The disillusioned Castro had also been an associate member, though he eventually became a computer technician and an accountant (an employee of the Inland Revenue).
-His book was published at Forres in 1996, and was memorably suppressed within the Foundation (see 2.1 above).
+The drama expanded to include medical doctors, Edinburgh University Pathology Department, the Scottish Charities Office, leading journalists, the local watchdog Sir Michael Joughin, plus others far afield.
+Many events were recorded by Stephen Castro in an annotated work vilified by the Foundation staff as unfit to read, because they and their policies were the subject of criticism.
+The disillusioned Castro had also been an associate member.
+He eventually became a computer technician and an accountant (an employee of the Inland Revenue).

-A number of investigators have only recently caught up with these details.
-The mood is one of amazement that such things could happen under the auspices of a registered charity who became an NGO in 1997.
-The precarious context in which the Foundation became an NGO was a precursor to the anomalous situation in which the same organisation gained CIFAL status a decade later.
+A number of investigators were slow to catch up with these details.
+The mood is one of amazement that such things could happen under the auspices of a registered charity, gaining NGO status in 1997.
+The precarious context, in which the Foundation became an NGO, was a precursor to the anomalous situation in which the same organisation gained CIFAL status a decade later (section 2 above).

-In more general terms, the partisan tale of how Eileen and Peter Caddy created the “magic of Findhorn” in the 1960s, and how this became an ideal “intentional community” fully equipped for UN honours, is one that arouses disagreement elsewhere.
-In this vein of dispute, for instance, the Hon.
-Tom Sackville (Chairman of FAIR) stated in a letter to Kate Thomas (dated 01/10/2007) that the Findhorn Foundation “should not be classed as an NGO.”
+In more general terms, the partisan tale of how Eileen and Peter Caddy created the “magic of Findhorn” in the 1960s, followed by an ideal “intentional community” fully equipped for UN honours, is one arousing disagreement elsewhere.
+Too much hagiography and propaganda is discernible.
+The Hon.
+Tom Sackville (Chairman of FAIR) stated, in a letter to Kate Thomas (dated 01/10/2007), that the Findhorn Foundation “should not be classed as an NGO.”
 Some tactics of the organisation at issue have been compared to the tendencies of cults, which are now quite closely defined.

 Thomas was disappointed when UNESCO failed to reply.
-Not even the briefest acknowledgment was forthcomingfrom the official to whom her lengthy letter was addressed.
-In contrast, the Prince of Wales sent an exquisitely courteous response to the copy that was despatched to him.
+Not even the briefest acknowledgment was forthcoming from the official to whom her lengthy letter was addressed.
+In contrast, the Prince of Wales sent an exquisitely courteous response to the copy despatched to him.

-Subsequently, Kate Thomas sent a much shorter letter to the Director of the Findhorn Foundation, namely Bettina Jespersen.
-This letter was dated 23/11/2007, and is here reproduced in full:
+Subsequently, Kate Thomas sent a much shorter epistle to the Director of the Findhorn Foundation, namely Bettina Jespersen.
+This letter, dated 23/11/2007, is here reproduced in full:

 Dear Bettina Jespersen,